 Science is always changing

 Scientific research is not set in stone.
 Science changes based on the available evidence.
 New studies may support, contrast, or contradict previous or existing studies.
 This is how science works.
-Consequently, you may read other posts on our site which contrast with this post.
+Consequently, you may read other posts on our site that contrast with this post.

-The way we interpret research done by scientists also depends on how they conduct their experiments.
+How we interpret research done by scientists also depends on how they conduct their experiments.
 Usually, we depend on scientists to check on each other because of the highly technical nature of research.
 Scientists check to ensure that research and experiments are performed according to scientific standards.

 We trust them to do their jobs correctly.
 And we trust they also like to drink coffee.